MartinYTSo/Collation_Folder_Search/README.md

 ### Dependencies/Requirements
 - `Python3.xx`
 - [docx2txt](https://github.com/ankushshah89/python-docx2txt) for converting word documents to raw text in order to match with keyword inputted

+### Known Bugs:
+- Program wont work on a folder that was extracted originally on a zip folder.